wickit7/arcgisdbmodel/tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md

 The following parameters are used to define the relation depending on the subtypes:
 - **Rules**: A list of rules is used to define the relationship for certain subtypes.
 - **Rules/origin_subtype**: The subtype of the source table for which the rule is to apply.
-- **Rules/destination_subtype**: The subtype of the destination tablee for which the rule is to apply.
+- **Rules/destination_subtype**: The subtype of the destination table for which the rule is to apply.
 - **Rules/destination_minimum**: The minimum number of child objects (target objects) that the parent object (source object) must have.
 (optional)
 - **Rules/destination_maximum**: The maximum number of child objects (target objects) that the parent object (source object) must have.